 The summer heat shouldn’t keep you trapped inside.

 That’s why we’ve put together a list of 10 North Carolina travel destinations that will reward you with a breeze and a chance to cool off when you arrive.

 The list covers places from the mountains to the coast.
 So wherever you’re heading this summer, at least a few of these places to cool off should fit in your itinerary.

 2. Stand under a beautiful mountain waterfall.
 If you’re not interested in getting completely soaked, this is the next best option.
-There are three waterfalls along the 19-mile section of Waterfall Byway, a section of US Highway 64, between Franklin and Highlands.
-Learn more about the section here.
+We compiled a list of 16 beautiful North Carolina waterfalls and how to find them.

 5. You’re guaranteed to see stars at the Cline Observatory in Jamestown or Morehead Planetarium in Chapel Hill.
 With a variety of shows each day, you can spend hours inside learning about the frontiers of scientific discovery.
 Plus, you’ll be in good company.
 Nearly every astronaut until 1975 trained at Morehead Planetarium.

 6. You can’t go wrong with ice cream.
 North Carolina is home to some of the best creameries and ice cream parlors.
 Cool off from the inside out at one of these 10 sweet spots:

 7. Learn something new while staying cool.
 We recommend The Mint Museum in Charlotte and the Airborne and Special Operations Museum in Fayetteville.
 Whether you’re interested in modern art or the history of paratroopers, these two museums will not disappoint.

 8. Splash around at the Lions Water Adventure in Kinston.
 The park features three water slides, a shallow water pool, and a lap and therapeutic pool.